 The pathogenesis or the development of Tarsal tunnel syndrome is quite similar to that of carpal tunnel syndrome, which develops due to the compression of the nerve passing through the wrist into the hand.
 Both of these disorders arise from the excessive pressure on a nerve at a location where it passes through a confined or narrow space.

 The tarsal tunnel is a narrow passage that lies on the underside of the ankles next to the small ankle bones.
 This tunnel is covered by a thick ligament called the flexor retinaculum, which protects the structures within the tunnel including the posterior tibial nerve, blood vessels, and tendons.

 Tarsal Tunnel Syndrome is caused when excessive pressure is exerted on the structures of this passage due to which there is a compression of the posterior tibial nerve.

 The common causes of Tarsal Tunnel Syndrome include:

 The use of herbs recommended by Ayurveda, the system of Indian Medicine, could help to reduce pressure on the posterior tibial nerves and thus, provide relief from the symptoms of this condition.

 The herbs usually act by producing an anti-inflammatory action to reduce swelling in the region and also produce a natural analgesic effect thereby controlling pain and discomfort along the nerve.
-Patients suffering from Tarsal Tunnel Syndrome are advised to consult an ayurvedic physician or doctor who would prescribe the most effective herbs to relieve this condition, based upon your body type.
+Patients suffering from Tarsal Tunnel Syndrome are advised to consult an Ayurvedic Doctor who would prescribe the most effective ayurvedic herbs to help relieve this condition.